Skywalker Ranch

-Skywalker Ranch is a movie ranch and the workplace of film director, writer and producer George Lucas located in a secluded area near Nicasio, California, in Marin County.
-The ranch is located on Lucas Valley Road, named after an early-20th-century landowner in the area of no relation to George Lucas.
+Skywalker Ranch is a movie ranch and the workplace of film director, writer, and producer George Lucas located in a secluded area near Nicasio, California, in Marin County.
+The ranch is located on Lucas Valley Road, named after an early-20th-century landowner in the area not related to George Lucas.
 The ranch is not open to the public.

 Overview

 The principal operation of the facility is as a motion picture sound mixing and recording facility.
 Other Lucasfilm properties provide animation and visual effects; Skywalker handles sound, music, and allied services.

 In September 1978, George Lucas purchased the first parcel of land, and named it Bulltail Ranch, which in subsequent years became Skywalker Ranch.
 Lucasfilm acquired 3,000 acres (1,200 ha) of adjoining land for a total of over 4,700 acres (1,900 ha).
 Only 15 acres (6.1 ha) have been developed.
 Residents of the area have fought his plan to build a larger studio on the property, citing light and noise pollution.